 What Qualifies as a Homestead?

-The homestead exemption applies to your primary residence—whether that is a house, condominium, or certain other qualifying dwellings—and can extend to the surrounding land that is reasonably necessary for the use of the property as a home.
-It can also, in some circumstances, protect proceeds from the sale of a homestead for a limited time if you intend to reinvest in a new homestead.
-These details matter, especially for homeowners who are downsizing, relocating, or dealing with health or retirement issues.
+The Wisconsin homestead exemption generally applies to your primary residence.
+That may include a house, condominium, or another qualifying dwelling, along with land that is reasonably necessary for the use of the property as a home.
+It may also protect proceeds from the sale of a homestead for a limited time in certain situations if you intend to reinvest in another homestead.

 Key Personal Property Exemptions in Wisconsin